Mehbooba Mufti’s daughter wants her mother’s name changed in passport

 Mehbooba Mufti and her husband are not living together.

 The couple have two daughters — Iltija and Irtiqa.
-While the elder daughter has followed in the footsteps of her mother and taken on the Mufti surname, the younger one appears to be closer to her father.
+While the younger daughter has followed in the footsteps of her mother and taken on the Mufti surname, the elder one appears to be closer to her father.

 Mehbooba is under detention at her official residence here that has been declared a subsidiary jail.

-She was among hundreds of people who were taken into preventive custody hours ahead of the Centre revoking the special status of the Jammu and Kashmir and breaking the state into two union territories on August 5 last year
+She was among hundreds of people who were taken into preventive custody hours ahead of the Centre revoking the special status of Jammu and Kashmir and breaking the state into two union territories on August 5 last year.

-Srinagar: The younger daughter of PDP president Mehbooba Mufti has sought to change her mother’s name in her passport to Mehbooba Syed.
+Srinagar: The elder daughter of PDP president Mehbooba Mufti has sought to change her mother’s name in her passport to Mehbooba Syed.